What is chlamydia?

-Sexually active young people are at higher risk for contracting a chlamydia infection.
-This is due to behaviors and biological factors common among young people.
-Therefore, CDC recommends all women younger than 25 years of age and older women with risk factors be tested every year.
-Of course, at any time any women or men with STD symptoms should be checked for chlamydia.
+Young sexually active people are at higher risk for contracting a chlamydia infection due to common behavioral and biological factors.
+Therefore, CDC recommends that all women younger than 25 years of age and older women with risk factors be tested every year.
+Of course, at any time any woman or man with STD symptoms should be checked for chlamydia.

 Why be treated for chlamydia if an infected person is completely asymptomatic?

-Testing is as simple as a cotton swab from the vagina, a urine or blood test.
+Testing is as simple as a cotton swab from the vagina or through a urine or blood test.

 How can one be treated for chlamydia?